Monday, July 8, 2024

 Pour Pauwels - Guy Skornik (1970)

-Take the opening track, "What is realitié?" which flips back and forth between sparse, almost wimpy ballad to freaky guitar, heavenly chorus, and orchestration, only to end (like a lot of French avant-whatever of that period) in a chorus female orgasmic sighs.
+Take the opening track, "What is realitié?" which flips back and forth between sparse, almost wimpy ballad to freaky guitar, heavenly chorus, and orchestration, only to end (like a lot of French avant-whatever of that period) in a chorus of female orgasmic sighs.

 Side two starts with the epic "l'ile de Paques", a track which might remind listeners of Gainsbourg's Melody Nelson, except this came about a year earlier.
 Make of that what you will.